Alonza0314/lotus/README.md

     lclient, err := client.NewLotusClient(":4433", true)
     ```

-3. Defer the close function.
+3. Make a dail to the server.

     ```go
+    lconn, err := lclient.Dial(context.Background())
+    ```

+4. Defer the close function.

+    ```go
     defer lconn.Close()
     ```

-4. Set the Service identifier and arges slice and the reply slice.
+5. Set the Service identifier and arges slice and the reply slice.
 Be careful that the type of args and reply is interface slice.

     ```go
     function, args, reply := "add", []interface{}{1, 2}, []interface{}{}
     ```

-5. Call the service function.
+6. Call the service function.

     ```go
     err := lconn.Call(context.Background(), function, args, &reply)
     ```

-6. Make a type assertion on the reply according to the function definition.
+7. Make a type assertion on the reply according to the function definition.

     ```go
     response := reply[0].(float64)